Riya1005/django-food-menu/README.md

 ## Features
 ### Food Items Management
-View Items: Display a list of food items with their images, details, and prices.
+View Items: Display a list of food items with their images, details, and prices.</br>
 Detailed View: Access detailed information about each food item, including its image, name, description, and price.
 Add Items: Authenticated users can add new food items with the following details:
 Item Name